Rational links and DT invariants of quivers: Background

-If the generating function has an additional factor of $\qpp{d_1+\cdots+d_n}$ in each summand, the q-Pochhammer symbols combine to give a q-multinomial coefficient. \begin{defn} A generating function of the form
+If the generating function has an additional factor of $\qpp{d_1+\cdots+d_n}$ in each summand, the $q$-Pochhammer symbols combine to give a $q$-multinomial coefficient. \begin{definition} A generating function of the form

-where $\#$ denote linear expressions in the $d_i$ and $\#\#$ denotes a purely quadratic expression in the $d_i$, is said to be in \textit{polynomial quiver form}. \end{defn} Using this terminology, the first claim in Theorem~\ref{thm:knots} can be rephrased as saying that the generating functions of colored HOMFLY-PT polynomials of rational knots can be brought into polynomial quiver form.
+for $S, A\in \Z^n$ and an $n\times n$ symmetric integer matrix $Q$, is said to be in \textit{polynomial quiver form}. \end{definition} Using this terminology, Theorem~\ref{thm:knots} claims that the generating functions of colored HOMFLY-PT polynomials of rational knots can be brought into polynomial quiver form.

-We say that a generating function is \textit{almost in quiver form}, if it is of the form \eqref{eqn:quiverform}, but potentially with several additional q-Pochhammer symbols $\qpp{d_{i_1}+\cdots+d_{i_k}}$ as factors in the summands.
+We say that a generating function is \textit{almost in quiver form}, if it is of the form \eqref{eqn:quiverform}, but potentially with several additional $q$-Pochhammer symbols $\qpp{d_{i_1}+\cdots+d_{i_k}}$ as factors in the summands.
 Any generating function that is almost in quiver form can be re-written in quiver form by the following lemma.